wealdtech/wealdtech-solidity/README.md

 ## Token

+### ITokenStore

+ITokenStore is the interface for storing tokens as part of a token.

+### IPermissionedTokenStore

+IPermissionedTokenStore is a simple extension of ITokenStore that locks all operations behind permissions.

 ### TokenStore

-TokenStore provides storage for an ERC-20 contract separate from the contract itself.
+TokenStore provides permissioned storage for an ERC-20 contract separate from the contract itself.
 This separation of token logic and storage allows upgrades to token functionality without requiring expensive copying of the token allocation information.

+### IERC20

+IERC20 is the interface for ERC20-compliant tokens.

 ### Token

-Token is an ERC-20 compliant token implementation with significantly upgraded functionality including a separate token store, cheap bulk transfers and easy upgrading.
+Token is an ERC20-compliant token implementation with significantly upgraded functionality including a separate token store, cheap bulk transfers and easy upgrading.

-### TokenAgent
+### ITokenAgent

-TokenAgent is an abstract contract that issues tokens from an ERC-20 source.
+ITokenAgent is the interface for contracts that issue tokens from an ERC20 source.

-### FaucetAgent
+### FixedPriceTokenAgent

-FaucetAgent is a simple token agent that sells its tokens at a fixed exchange rate.
+FixedPriceTokenAgent is a simple token agent that sells its tokens at a fixed exchange rate.